Past editor celebrates The Westcoast Reader’s 40 years

 Today’s Westcoast Reader

-Today, The Westcoast Reader is published by Decoda Literacy Solutions in partnership with Camosun College, with financial assistance from the BC Ministry of Advanced Education and Skills Training.
+Today, The Westcoast Reader is published by Decoda Literacy Solutions in partnership with Camosun College, with financial assistance from the BC Ministry of Post-Secondary Education and Future Skills.
 It has a print and digital distribution, additional online stories and a social media presence.

 When Decoda first adopted The WCR production in 2016, they asked Joan to help with the first issue!